jibeproject/jibe-vis/data-preparation/JIBE-vis-data-preparation-R.md

 - rename: An optional list mapping old names to new names in the order: old = new
 - metadata: A list detailing this dataset’s provenance:
-  - publisher: For example, ‘Office of National Statistics (UK)’
+  - publisher: For example, ‘Office of National Statistics (UK’
   - date_published: For example, ‘2023’
   - dataset: The official name for this data.
   - url: The URL from which this data may be retrieved.